pretix/pretix-docs/docs/guides/products/index.md

 Then, click the :btn-icon:fa3-check: Create: button.
 If your time slot pattern is more irregular or complex, use the :btn-icon:fa3-plus: Add a single time slot: button and edit each line individually.

-If you have different opening times on different days of the week, you will need to go through the creation process multiple times.
+If you have different opening times on different days of the week, you will need to go through the creation process once for each individual variation of opening hours.

 ![Page displaying the headline 'Times' and eight time slots ranging from 10 AM to 6 PM, each lasting an hour with no admission time specified.](../../assets/screens/event-series/create-times.png "Create multiple dates–Times")

-Under "Quotas, create one or multiple quotas.
+Under "Quotas", create one or multiple quotas.
 These quotas determine how many people can book a ticket for each time slot.
-If you want each time slot to be attended by a maximum of 50 people, set the "Total capacity" to `50` Once you are happy with your choices, click the :btn:Save: button.
+If you want each time slot to be attended by a maximum of 50 people, set the "Total capacity" to `50`.
+Once you are happy with your choices, click the :btn:Save: button.

 !!!
 Note